 - Graduate application

 Transcripts.
 In the online application to the Graduate School, you will be able to upload a copy of your official transcript in the Previous Education section.
-This is sufficient for the purpose of your application.
-If you are offered admission and choose to enroll in the University of Maryland, you will need to send your official (in a sealed envelope) transcript to:
+This is sufficient for the review process of your application.
+However, if you are offered admission and choose to enroll in the University of Maryland, you will need to send your official (in a sealed envelope) transcript to:

 University of Maryland College